tardate/LittleArduinoProjects/Radio/LPD433/RFSwitchASK/README.md

 This is a continuation of the [LEAP#063 RFSwitch](../RFSwitch) project which demonstrated simple RF analog communication with a pair of inexpensive 433 MHz modules.

-This project adds microcontrollers at both ends and runs a digital transission over the RF link using an [Amplitude Shift Keying (ASK)](http://en.wikipedia.org/wiki/Amplitude-shift_keying) protocol.
+This project adds microcontrollers at both ends and runs a digital transmission over the RF link using an [Amplitude Shift Keying (ASK)](http://en.wikipedia.org/wiki/Amplitude-shift_keying) protocol.

 Here I'm using the ASK implementation provided by the [RadioHead](http://www.airspayce.com/mikem/arduino/RadioHead/) library.